Difference Between ZBrush and Blender

-Both are popular choices in the market; let us discuss some of the significant difference:
+Both are popular choices in the market; let us discuss some of the significant differences:

-- The multilanguage system which is provided in ZBrush gives you an advantage of customizing languages by its users.
-When we use Blender, the language which is embedded in Python3 that has ways to write the add-ons, rigging the modeled characters to simultaneously animate them, etc.
+- The multilanguage system provided in ZBrush gives you the advantage of customizing languages by its users when we use Blender, the language embedded in Python3 that has ways to write the add-ons, rigging the modeled characters to animate them simultaneously, etc.

-- ZBrush has been part of various companies and studio productions on a large scale for better results such as photorealistic and production-quality sculpts.
-In Blender, the ways of treating high-quality 3D render and production-quality sculpts aren’t as better compared to ZBrush.
+- ZBrush has been part of various companies and studio productions on a large scale for better results, such as photorealistic and production-quality sculpts.
+In Blender, the ways of treating high-quality 3D render and production-quality sculpts aren’t as better as in ZBrush.

-- Some of the equivalent settings and keystrokes between ZBrush vs Blender which are for example,
+- Some of the equivalent settings and keystrokes between ZBrush and Blender, which are, for example,

-- In Zbrush, you have Rectangle Mask (Ctrl+LMB) whereas in Blender you also have Box Mask (B).
+- In Zbrush, you have Rectangle Mask (Ctrl+LMB); in Blender, you also have Box Mask (B).

-- ZBrush plays an important role in producing higher end and better outputs for bigger studio productions.
-Blender plays an important role in producing outputs in small studios and setups that produce shorts films, tv series, videos, and ads.
+- ZBrush is important in producing higher end and better outputs for bigger studio productions.
+Blender plays an important role in producing outputs in small studios and setups that produce short films, tv series, videos, and ads.

-- With ZBrush, we have some good features which allow you to stay connected with it while you are working your way through the modeling structures i.e. the brushes with the curve mode.
-In Blender, we also have some features like curve and array modifier but sometimes while you are working your way through it, the result and the workflow is a lot slower.
+- With ZBrush, we have some good features that allow you to stay connected with it while working your way through the modeling structures, i.e., the brushes with the curve mode.
+In Blender, we also have some features like curve and array modifiers, but sometimes the result and workflow could be faster while you work your way through it.

 ZBrush vs Blender Comparison Table